 We anticipate that we will continue to fund our investment activities through a combination of debt and additional equity capital over the next year.
-As of December 31, 2005, based on eligible loans in the investment portfolio and existing advance rates, we had approximately \$19.0 million of borrowing capacity available under our existing \$100 million securitized credit facility from Citigroup and \$51.0 million of loans outstanding under the facility.
+As of December 31, 2005, based on eligible loans in the investment portfolio and existing advance rates, we had approximately \$19.0 million of borrowing capacity available under our existing \$100 million securitized credit facility from Citigroup.
 As additional new loans are originated and funded, we will be able to increase our borrowing capacity under the Citigroup Facility beyond the current \$19.0 million.
 Advances under the facility bear interest at one-month LIBOR plus 165 basis points.
 There was \$51 million outstanding under the Citigroup Facility as of December 31, 2005.
 We anticipate that portfolio fundings entered into in succeeding periods will allow us to utilize the full borrowing capacity of the Citigroup Facility.
 We expect to issue additional equity or debt securities within the next two quarters to continue to fund our investing activities.

-On January 19, 2006, we filed a registration statement to sell approximately 3.4 million shares of our common stock and we estimate that the net proceeds to us from that offering will be approximately \$35.8 million based on an estimated subscription price per share of \$11.08.
+On January 19, 2006, we filed a registration statement to sell approximately 3.3 million shares of our common stock with estimated net proceeds to the company of approximately \$34 million.
 In addition, we amended our Citigroup Facility agreement to increase the borrowing capacity from \$100.0 million to \$125.0 million.
 We believe these funding sources will allow us to continue investing activities for 3 to 6 months.
 In order to fund new originations, we intend to pursue additional equity financings and additional borrowing facilities.